Azure/Health-Data-and-AI-Blueprint/AzureHealthDocs.md

     solution, provided via a .zip file that contains a pre-built demo functions.

+## Solution components

+The foundational architecture is composed of the following components:

 -   **[Threat model](https://aka.ms/healththreatmodel)** A comprehensive threat model is provided in tm7 format for use with the [Microsoft Threat Modeling